markd2/AdventOfCode/2023/readme.md

 stride 149488635
 stride 236791935

-the solution I got was too high 17729183
+the solution I got was too high 17729183.
+I probably have an obiwan in the map code that's not getting exercised by the inidividual seed numbers.